foxbunny/transplexer-tools/README.md

 // logs 'unknown'
 ```

-### `always(...value)`
+### `always(...values)`

+Always emit the same values whenever any values are received.

-This transformer ignores the received values and always returns the same value
+This transformer ignores the received values and always transmits the same
-(or multiple values).
+values.
 This is similar to doing the following:

 ```javascript
 pipe(map(function () {